 It has been our experience that substantial progress is being made in many corners of industry with critical resource re-alignment, realistic business-orientated budget planning and increased awareness of the need for implementation to be realised to achieve transformation.

 The first annual Transformation Indaba 2011, themed "Mining Beyond Compliance", called the industry to focus on the need to move beyond the tick-box approach to transformation and instead focus on delivery.
-In line with the drive for greater focus on tangible change on the ground, this year's Transformation Indaba, themed "Collaboration for Change", continues efforts to identify solutions for effective delivery, particularly from a cross-industry collaborative stand point.

 However, to achieve the depth and breadth of change required within our mining communities, these processes require greater entrenchment and more time.

 It remains our hope therefore that change realised in industry mind-sets in recent months, will stand firm and optimise the amended legislative stick (broad-based BEE codes) to continue the transition the industry so desperately needs.
 Only time will tell.

 The Mining Charter will need to be revised to align with the amendments.
 Suggestions that the new codes will lead to the demise of the Mining Charter scorecard are unlikely to be realised.